awebfactory/awf-org/README.md

 ## AWebFactory.org (Project Flow & Tracker).
 The Making of

-- Each project contains the following items (any item may include asset attachments)
+- Each project contains the following items
+  - any item may
+    - include asset attachments)
+    - be ommitted
 - Attributes
   - `Name`
   - `Short Name`